LANDrop/LANDrop/README.md

 - Ultra fast: uses your local network for transferring.
 Internet speed is not a limit.
 - Easy to use: intuitive UI.
 You know how to use it when you see it.
 - Secure: uses state-of-the-art cryptography algorithm.
 No one else can see your files.
-- No celluar data: outside?
+- No cellular data: outside?
 No problem.
-LANDrop can work on your personal hotspot, without consuming celluar data.
+LANDrop can work on your personal hotspot, without consuming cellular data.
 - No compression: doesn't compress your photos and videos when sending.

 ## Building